 We made a loop of wire 15 cm in diameter and connected it to our oscilloscope probe.
 One end we connected to ground and the other to the probe tip.
 The 15-cm loop picked up 4 mV of mains hum right next to a power supply, but ≤ 1 mV elsewhere.
 This is very much less than our probe picked up when disconnected.
 We made a 3-m diameter loop of wire.
 It picked up no more than the 15-cm loop.
 We see that the effect of connecting the loop to the probe is the same as connecting the probe ground and tip together.
 There is no significant magnetic pick-up of mains hum by a loop of wire.

-Because our faraday enclosure is made of steel fabric, it is too thin to block magnetic fields.
-But it does block electrostatic fields and it reflects electromagnetic waves.
-The mains hum we observe in our laboratory is either due to electrostatic fields or electromagnetic waves.
+Our faraday enclosure is made of steel fabric.
+It is too thin to block magnetic fields.
+But it blocks electrostatic fields and it reflects electromagnetic waves.
+The mains hum we observe in our laboratory must be due either to electrostatic fields or electromagnetic waves.
 It cannot be generated by magnetic fields.

 Let us estimate the magnitude of the mains hum our table could pick up by electrostatic fields from the AC wires in the walls, floor, and ceiling of our laboratory.
 We model the table as a meter-square plate.
 Now suppose the wires in the wall act like another square-meter metal plate.
 This assumption greatly exaggerates the effective area and voltage of the wires, but we will find that even this exaggerated area and voltage is insufficient to explain our body's mains hum, so let us proceed with our exaggerated assumption.